John Carlson (American football)

-John David Carlson, Jr. (born May 12, 1984) is a former American football tight end.
-He was selected by the Seattle Seahawks in the second round of the 2008 NFL Draft, and later played for the Minnesota Vikings and the Arizona Cardinals.
-He played college football at Notre Dame.
+John David Carlson Jr. (born May 12, 1984) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the second round of the 2008 NFL draft, and later played for the Minnesota Vikings and Arizona Cardinals.
+He played college football for the Notre Dame Fighting Irish.

-Early years
+Early life

 Carlson was born in St. Cloud, Minnesota, though his family moved to Litchfield right after his birth.
 As a football player at Litchfield High School, he was all-state in Minnesota his senior year.
 He played in the 2003 U.S. Army All-American Bowl alongside fellow Notre Dame Fighting Irish players Brady Quinn, Ryan Harris, and Tom Zbikowski.
 As a basketball player, Carlson was voted to the preseason McDonald's All-American list.
 He led the Litchfield Dragons to three state basketball titles during his freshman, junior and senior years.
 Carlson was also an all-state tennis player.
 His father, John Sr., is the former basketball and tennis coach for the Litchfield Dragons.